Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 These trail shoes were worn on a 10+ mile hike on fairly easy terrain, over an 8 hour period on a 65F day.

 All of the photos, opinions and comments in this Keen Terradora review belong to Hiking For Her.

-If you purchase a pair of these performance hiking shoes using the links on this page, HFH will receive a small percentage of your purchase price but you pay nothing extra.
+If you purchase a pair of these performance hiking shoes using this Amazon link, HFH will receive a small percentage of your purchase price but you pay nothing extra.

 As a long time user of Keen, Hiking For Her is in a unique position to analyze and comment on this new trail shoe from Keen.

 Skip this if you're already on board with the way Keen rolls.

 But if you want to know all the details, here are the Keen particulars on these trail shoes: